Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Introduction

-The crucial idea of our approach is to express the two statFEM random fields, namely the source and misspecification fields, using their SPDE representations.
-The two independent SPDEs are discretised with the same finite element approach and mesh already available for the physical governing equations.
-In the presented examples, we use for finite element discretisation either conventional Lagrange or isogeometric subdivision basis functions~\cite{Hughes:1987aa,hughes2005isogeometric,Cirak:2000aa}.
-The stiffness matrix of the Helmholtz-like SPDE operator is equivalent to the precision matrix of a generalised Mat\'ern field.
-To compute arbitrary powers of the SPDE operator, we first consider integer exponents and solve the resulting equations recursively with a mixed variational formulation~\cite{lindgren2011explicit}.
-We compute the fractional powers of the SPDE operator using the rational series approximation technique and the highly efficient BRASIL library for determining the series coefficients~\cite{hofreither2021algorithm}.
-Because the sparse precision matrices are obtained by computing the powers of the SPDE stiffness matrices, they have a slightly larger memory footprint than standard stiffness matrices, but much smaller than the corresponding usually dense covariance matrices.
-We introduce anisotropic and non-homogeneous random fields by slightly altering the SPDE operator without impacting the efficiency of the solution process.
-In the case of random fields on shells, we replace the Laplace operator in the Helmholtz-like SPDE with the Laplace-Beltrami operator.
-The statFEM posterior mean vector and precision matrix are determined using only sparse matrix operations using the prior precision matrices of the solution and misspecification fields.
+We introduce anisotropic and non-stationary random fields by slightly altering the SPDE operator without impacting the efficiency of the solution process.
+In the case of random fields on shells, we replace the Laplace operator in the SPDE with the Laplace-Beltrami operator.
+The statFEM posterior mean vector and precision matrix are determined using only sparse matrix operations involving the prior precision matrices of the solution and inadequacy fields.
 With the obtained posterior precision matrix, we can evaluate selected components of the respective covariance matrix by factorising the precision matrix once and solving for different right-hand sides.